NitinJSanket/nitinjsanket.github.io.bak/projects.md

 ---
 <hr/>

-The following is a complete list of my academic projects sorted by domain.
+The following is a complete list of my academic projects sorted by different areas like robotics, deep learning and computer vision.

 <hr/>